-Up to 15 percent of couples are infertile.
+Up to 15 percent of couples are infertile, 50% of all infertility is due to problems with male fertility.
 This means they aren’t able to conceive a child even though they’ve had frequent, unprotected sexual intercourse for a year or longer.
 In up to half of these couples, male infertility is the cause.

 Male infertility is due to low sperm production, abnormal sperm function or blockages that prevent the delivery of sperm.
 Illnesses, injuries, chronic health problems, lifestyle choices and other factors can play a role in causing male infertility.

 Not being able to conceive a child can be stressful and frustrating, but a number of male infertility treatments are available.
 There are a large number of causes of male infertility and the cause list is extensive, for this reason it is essential that you seek an experienced team such as fertility solutions.

 Problems with male fertility can be caused by a number of health issues and medical treatments.
 Some of these include:

 - Varicocele - A varicocele is a swelling of the veins that drain the testicle.
 It’s the most common reversible cause of male infertility.
 Although the exact reason that varicoceles cause infertility is unknown, it may be related to abnormal testicular temperature regulation.
 Varicoceles result in reduced quality of the sperm.
 Treating the varicocele can improve sperm numbers and function, and may potentially improve outcomes when using assisted reproductive techniques such as in vitro fertilisation (IVF).

 - Infection - Some infections can interfere with sperm production or sperm health or can cause scarring that blocks the passage of sperm.
 These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections, including gonorrhoea or HIV.
 Although some infections can result in permanent testicular damage, most often sperm can still be retrieved.